Whether you’re self-employed or an employee, if you use a car for business, you get the benefit of tax deductions.

 Generally, the standard mileage method benefits taxpayers who have less expensive cars or who travel a large number of business miles.

-Keep careful records of your travel expenses and record your mileage in a logbook.
-If you don’t know the number of miles driven and the total amount you spent on the car, your tax advisor won’t be able to determine which of the two options is more advantageous for you at tax time.
+Keep careful records of your travel expenses and record your mileage. you can use a log book or if you’re tech savvy, an app on your phone or tablet.
+Keeping track of the number of miles driven and the total amount you spent on the car is essential because if you don’t, your tax advisor won’t be able to determine which of the two options is more advantageous for you at tax time.

 Furthermore, the tax law requires that you keep travel expense records and that you show business versus personal use on your tax return.
 If you use the actual cost method for your auto deductions, you must keep receipts.